English Ivy Facts, Uses, and Problems

 It's advisable to wear protective gloves when handling English ivy.
-The plant contains a substance called falcarinol that can cause dermatitis as well as blisters when people handle the plant.
+The plant contains a substance called falcarinol that can cause dermatitis as well as blisters when people handle it.
 Dermatitis is a condition in which the skin becomes inflamed, red, and itchy.
 Both irritant contact dermatitis and allergic contact dermatitis can be caused by ivy contact.
 In irritant contact dermatitis, the skin is damaged by touching a substance.
 People with allergic contact dermatitis experience an allergic response after coming into contact with a substance that acts as an allergen.
 Interestingly, not everyone develops dermatitis after touching ivy.

 In Europe, English Ivy extracts are used as an expectorant.
 An expectorant is a substance that relieves coughs by thinning mucus, enabling it to be coughed up easily.
 Ivy extract is approved for use by the German Commission E. This organization is a scientific advisory group that examines the safety and effectiveness of traditional herbal remedies.

-There is a some evidence that English Ivy extracts help the coughs that develop in certain health conditions, but ivy seems to work no better than other expectorants.
+There is a some evidence that English Ivy extracts help the coughs that develop in certain health conditions, but the extracts seem to work no better than other expectorants.
 Medicines containing guaifenesin are often used as equivalent expectorants in North America.

 English ivy may have other health benefits for humans in addition to acting as an expectorant.
 Like other plants, ivy contains many different chemicals in a wide range of concentrations.
 Some of these chemicals may be helpful for us.
 Although the plant isn't currently used for either of the following applications, it may be in the future.